In my hand I hold a dollar bill

 1. Unity For Who?
 2. Enter The Turmoil 3.
 Feast Of The Fools 4.
 Chasten Of Fear 5.
 Circle Of The Earth 6.
 Tower Of Spite 7.
 Injecting Out 8.
 Quest For Midian 9.
 Forgotten Genocide 10.
 Culte Des Mortes (I) 11.
 Closing Irony

-Compared to most other British thrash bands, Cerebral Fix sounded considerably grittier than the average.
-Tower Of Spite features some very dark and heavy thrash metal with particularly gruff vocals.
-The general style of this album is quite uniform and above all very distinctive, something not too common in the genre in those days.
-Instead of relying on absolute speed all the time, Cerebral Fix gains more momentum from the roaring chainsaw riffs and biting vocals.
+Compared to most other British thrash bands, Cerebral Fix sounded considerably grittier on Tower Of Spite.
+This album features some very dark and heavy thrash metal with particularly gruff vocals.
+The general style is quite uniform and above all easily distinguishable, something not too common in the genre in those days.
+Instead of relying on absolute speed all the time, the band gained more momentum from brooding riffage and biting vocals.
 As a result, the music has a notably evil and punishing feel to it.
-Occasionally the tracks tend to border on the plodding side though, something that possibly could have been helped with a little more speed.
-Nevertheless, the outcome is quite satisfying in itself and makes Tower Of Spite a good example of the heavier old thrash metal albums.
+Occasionally these tracks tend to spend too much time on the plodding side, though, something that possibly could have been helped with a tad more speed.
+Nevertheless, the outcome remains satisfactory and makes Tower Of Spite a good example of the heavier old thrash metal albums.

 CHAKAL - Abominable Anno Domini